maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202509component-cards.md

 ## 2. Design & Planning

+**Silent Signaling**
+- we were given a tab with a blue side and a white side
+- we had to answer questions using only the tab, no gesturing

+**Component Song**
+- We had to create a song about hardware component
+- Could use ai to do the lyrics and song

 **Hardware Activities:**
 - Arrange hardware cards to show the data path when typing a sentence and saving it
 - Materials: CPU, RAM, Storage, GPU, Motherboard, PSU, NIC, Cooling System, I/O Devices